Plastics Vs Polymers | A Comprehensive Comparison

 The molecular structure of a polymer decides the fundamental properties of the material.
 The following are the points crucial in classifying a particular polymer material.

-Molecular bonds: The polymer structure heavily depends on how the monomers are linked to each other or if there are no cross-branching bonds between polymer chains.
+Molecular bonds: The polymer structure heavily depends on how the monomers are linked or if there are no cross-branching bonds between polymer chains.

 Monomer configuration: To better classify material, knowing which monomers make up the polymer chain, how many of each, and the nature of those monomers will play a vital role.

-Chain attributes: The average length and weight of the chains in a polymer help figure out the degree of polymerization and the molecular configuration of the polymer.
+Chain attributes: The average length and weight of the chains in a polymer help determine the degree of polymerization and the molecular configuration of the polymer.

-Polymerization method: The methods used to join the monomers into polymers decides the structure of the polymer, regardless of whether it is natural or synthetic polymerization, through using heat, condensation, or chemicals.
+Polymerization method: The methods used to join the monomers into polymers decide the structure of the polymer, regardless of whether it is natural or synthetic polymerization, through using heat, condensation, or chemicals.

 Properties